Last Updated on December 11, 2022

 We will only use your information to send you our blog updates.
 You can change your mind anytime by clicking the unsubscribe link at the bottom of any email you receive from us.
 You can find details about our privacy practices here.

-Even if you don’t sign up, you can get more tips by following me on social media, where we can continue the conversation.
+Even if you don’t sign up, you can get more tips by following me on social media, where the conversation can continue.

-If you liked this article, share it with others via one of the social share buttons below.
+If you liked this article, share it with your friends.

 Til next time,